MetalDent/100-days-of-code/r1-log.md

 ## R1D13
 Added some designs in the music player.

+Created a calendar in python.

 ## R1D14
 Resolved some problems with the music player.

+Created a python script to download images.

 ## R1D15
 Missed yesterday.